How to Create a Manual in Word (Step-by-Step Guide)

 The manual usually includes step-by-step instructions and troubleshooting tips.
 It has a table of contents and index for easy navigation.
 It also includes a getting started guide to help users quickly learn how to use the product.

 User manuals can be provided in print, online format, or both.
-For example, the user manual for document management software would include instructions on how to upload, organize, search, and access documents, as well as how to collaborate and apply permissions for users.
+For example, the product user manual for document management software would include instructions on uploading, organizing, searching, and accessing documents, as well as on collaborating and applying permissions for users.

 How to Create a User Manual in Word in Simple Steps